 The humble Grasshopper may have been the minnow of Tamiya’s R/C lineup in terms of straight-line speed, from 1984 until it was discontinued in the late 1980s.
 But it’s a beautiful hard-bodied scale model buggy that is now one of the all-time legends in Tamiya’s history.
 I tend to think of the Frog, Hornet and Grasshopper as being the most essential cornerstone trio of all vintage Tamiya buggies, as they truly were the cars that made the brand so ubiquitous in R/C. And they were certainly the first Tamiyas I can remember wanting as a kid, as I wore out the pages of my old catalogues by flipping through them constantly, comparing and contrasting the features.

-- This model has undergone a remake, and the original is far more collectible than the remake.
-If buying a used example, ask about the history of the model and whether it is 100% original, a remake, or a hybrid of original and remake parts.
-You can also check the embossed stamps on larger plastic parts.
+If buying a used example, ask about the history of the model and whether it is 100% original or the remake, or a mix of the two.
+You can also check the embossed stamps on larger plastic parts to identify original parts.
 For more on this, see: “A detailed guide to vintage vs remake Tamiya R/C kits”

 |Other parts to check on this model||Rear shock absorber mounts may be snapped or have hairline fractures.|

 Characteristics of a vintage Tamiya Grasshopper kit from the early period of it's production run.

 Characteristics of a vintage Tamiya Grasshopper kit from the middle period of it's production run.